CONTRACTS & IP APPLIED TO THE INTERNET

 Kathy Klone is a web designer.
 She started in college creating web sites for friends and after a few years, she started getting noticed.
 Her specialty is creating web sites utilizing interactive multi-media web pages and interfaces.
 Her productions are quite exciting as she employs film, video, music, foley and graphics to create an interactive experience for the web discriminating browser.
 Her hardware / software configuration allows her to “capture,” store and manipulate visual and audio information from virtually any source.
 She can then manipulate this digital data in any number of ways to be used in her productions.

-Recently, she has started to capture images and action clips from shows being broadcast to her home via cable TV and from videotapes she rents.
+Recently, she has started to capture images and action clips the internet and from broadcast shows.
 She then uses these images in imaginative ways in her productions.
 In addition, she has utilized “Ripster,” an Internet audio program in addition to her audio “sampler” to “rip” clips of music and sounds to be used in her productions.
 In essence, her software allows her to digitize any sound or image that is available to her, to modify these files and then incorporate the modified files into her productions.

 One day a new client named Brent Bush Jr. contacts Kathy from Maine where he lives.
 Brent has seen some of Kathy’s work and wants to give Kathy a large retainer to create a “bomb” website.
 Brent has no real business but is filthy rich and is a “Star Wars” fanatic.
 He would dearly love it if Kathy could style the web site utilizing the Star Wars theme.

 Needing the money for a down payment on her new house, she takes the job.
-She obtains Luke, Darth, Hans and Chewy from a rented videotape.
+She obtains images of Luke, Darth, Hans and Chewy from a on line broadcasts.
 She digitizes these characters and uses them in Brent’s website to help the web visitor to navigate the website.
 She also scans pictures from an “art” book she had in her library and uses the modified digital photographs as background scenery for the website and characters.
-She then “rips” the Star Wars Theme off the Internet and also digitizes some music clips from a CD she bought by the new rap artist, Shady Fat Redux.
+She then “rips” the Star Wars Theme off the Internet and also digitizes some music clips from on-line music she bought by the new rap artist, Shady Fat Redux.
 She puts her heart and soul into the website and it instantly becomes an underground classic of the web.
 Later, mainstream media starts to give it considerable attention for its humor and its effects.
-One of the best pages uses Hans and Hoperah, a popular talk show host who battle it out for the future of the universe using laser light swords.
+One of the best pages uses images of Hans and Hoperah (a popular talk show host) who battle it out for the future of the universe using laser light swords.

 B. THE PUNCH LINE